-At Southern Surgical Arts in Tyler, TX, and Palestine, TX, our oral surgeons are experts in the removal of wisdom teeth.
+At Southern Surgical Arts in Tyler, TX, Palestine, TX, and Lindale, TX, our oral surgeons are experts in the removal of wisdom teeth.
 Wisdom teeth, or third molars, are the very last set of teeth to grow into the mouth.
 They usually start developing during the early teen years and finish coming in behind your existing molars when you are 17–25 years old.
 The majority of people’s mouths are too small to support these additional molars, which is why a majority of people must have their wisdom teeth removed to prevent discomfort, dental crowding, and other complications.

 Most people develop four wisdom teeth — one in each corner of the upper and lower jaws — but it is not uncommon to have fewer or more than four.
 If you need wisdom teeth removed, Drs.
 Stone, Stone, and Barker have years of experience extracting teeth.
 Our state-of-the-art surgical center is equipped with the latest in diagnostic and surgical tools, allowing our staff to plan and execute your procedure safely and efficiently.